-As stated earlier at Section 7.10, the buzzer alarm is triggered when the voltage at the DC input terminals of the inverter has dropped to around 10.5V to 10.7V for a 12V battery or 21V to 21.4V for a 24V battery at C-rate discharge current of C/5 Amps.
+As stated earlier, the buzzer alarm is triggered when the voltage at the DC input terminals of the inverter has dropped to around 10.5V for a 12V battery at C-Rate discharge current of C/5 Amps.
 Please note that the terminal voltage relative to a particular of State Discharge decreases with the rise in the value of the discharge current.
 For example, terminal voltages for a State of Discharge of 80% (State of Charge of 20%) for various discharge currents will be as given at Table 7.5 (Refer to Fig 7.1 for parameters and values shown in Table 7.5):